 Before I explain this, let us understand the meanings of a Standard and a Process.
-Let us look at some standard definitions.
+Let us look at some their definitions.

-In simple terms we can say that a Standard is used as a basis of comparison or judgement.
-On the other hand a Process is a sequence of actions carried out in a definite manner.
+In simple terms we can say that a ‘Standard’ is used as a basis of comparison or judgement.
+On the other hand a ‘Process’ is a well defined sequence of actions or steps.

-PMBOK® Guide, however, defines 6 atomic Processes for conducting Risk Management.
-But the Guide is silent on how these processes are to be performed in a Project.
-The Guide neither defines the sequence among these Processes nor provides a mandate to perform them.
-The Guide just says that Project Team should perform these processes to enhance the chance of success of their project.
+Although PMBOK Guide defines 6 atomic Processes for conducting Project Risk Management activities, it remains silent on how these processes should be performed in a Project.
+The Guide neither defines the sequence among these Processes nor gives a mandate to perform them.
+It just says that project team should carefully analyze these processes and perform them to enhance the chances of project success.

-You should read Page 48 of PMBOK® Guide 5th edition to understand the definition & explanation of a process.
+You should read PMBOK Guide to understand the definition & explanation of a ‘process’.

 Frankly I don’t know the answer for this.
-In fact, I have also seen many project management books and literature that describe so called PMBOK® Guide’s Project Risk Management process.
+In fact, I have also seen many project management books and literature that describe so called PMBOK Guide’s Project Risk Management Process.
 The irony of the situation is that you can even hear some ridiculous terms like “PMP Risk Management”, “PMBOK Risk Management” and what not.
-I think, whatever the source of study might be, you should ignore these fallacious terms.
+You should ignore these fallacious terms.

-Project “Risk” has same meaning as English “Risk”.
-It signifies “possibility”, “chance” or a “potential”.
+“Risk” signifies “possibility”, “chance” or a “potential”.
 A Risk is something that has not yet happened but is likely to happen in future.
-Project Management goes a step of English meaning and says that a Risk can be either positive (Opportunity) or negative (Threat).
-As per PMBOK Guide® there is a Probability and Impact associated with every Risk.
+In Project Management, Risk can be either positive (Opportunity) or negative (Threat).
+There is a Probability and Impact associated with every Risk.